South Dakota Debt Relief Guide

 Veterans

-As of 2019, South Dakota was home to 57,550 Veterans.
-These resources are available to help Veterans that are facing unemployment, homelessness, and other hardships.
+The Census Bureau reports that there are 56,590 veterans that live in South Dakota.
+These resources are available to help Veterans that are facing unemployment, homelessness, and other hardships

 South Dakota Department of Veterans Affairs